mascaldotfr/CoRT/api/bin/warstatus/README.md

 and provide an history of events.
 If you work with that API, it's recommended to have the official warstatus page opened.

+> [!TIP]
+> It's useless to fetch it more than minutely.
+A fresh result is granted minutely
+> every :10 seconds.

 ```
 {